suzannejin/DeepConTree/README.md

 python path/to/pipeline.py -seq path/to/multifasta.fa -pdbf path/to/pdbf -ref path/to/ref -o path/to/output_directory -cpu 16 -actions contacts -method deepconpred deepcontact
 ```

+Note that the contacts (in RR format) and contactbench files produced provide a probability score for each pair of residues that indicates the probability of them being in contact.
+These are the raw predictions without applying any kind of filtering.
+The ones that are used in the simulations are the filtered one.

 ### Prediction of 3D structures
 If you want to predict structures, please specify `-action simulations`.
 You can run the pipeline in a straightforward way by predicting both contacts and structures.
 Optionally, you can specify the filtering thresholds you want.
 If the thresholds are not specified, default values will be used (check `python path/to/pipeline.py -h`).